This website contains imagery which is only suitable for audiences 18+.

 • It’s recommended to avoid direct sunlight and to use a high-SPF sunscreen on your face to protect healing skin.

-• Lastly, don’t rush your recovery; give your body the time it needs to heal and refrain from resuming your normal activities until Dr. Watts gives you the go-ahead.
+• Lastly, don’t rush your recovery; give your body the time it needs to heal and refrain from resuming activities until Dr. Watts gives you the go-ahead.

 Can I go back to work 2 weeks after a Facelift?